Free Frank McWorter: Move to Illinois

-In 1837, Free Frank petitioned the Illinois legislature (as was required) so that he could officially take the surname McWorter.
+In 1837, Free Frank petitioned the Illinois legislature (as was required) to officially take the surname McWorter.
 In that same year, the legislation was passed to "make 'Frank McWorter' his legal name."
-This technicality enabled him to have certain rights normally reserved for white men in Illinois.
-He could bring lawsuits to court, and could legally marry his wife of over 40 years.
+This technicality gave him certain rights normally reserved for white men in Illinois.
+He could bring lawsuits to court and legally marry his wife of more than 40 years.
 But, he still could not vote."

 McWorter was the first black man in the United States to incorporate a municipality.
-He served as mayor of New Philadelphia, which was soon settled by African Americans and European Americans, for years.
+He served as mayor of New Philadelphia, which was soon settled by African and European Americans, for years.

 McWorter lived most of the rest of his life in western Illinois, with intervals in Kentucky before the American Civil War to buy freedom for his three grown children and grandchildren left in Kentucky.
-For instance, in 1835 he returned and purchased the freedom of his son Solomon.
-On each trip he risked capture by unscrupulous slave traders, despite his legally free status.
+For instance, in 1835, he returned and purchased the freedom of his son Solomon.
+On each trip, he risked capture by unscrupulous slave traders despite his legally free status.

-McWorter died on September 7, 1854; by that time he had bought the freedom of eight more of his relatives.
+McWorter died on September 7, 1854; by then, he had bought the freedom of eight more of his relatives.
 Through his work, he gained freedom for 16 members of his family.
 His heirs used his inheritance to free seven more relatives.

 Town's decline

-In 1869 the first railroad was built through Pike County, bypassing New Philadelphia to the north for Baylis, which had a train station.
+In 1869, the first railroad was built through Pike County, bypassing New Philadelphia to the north for Baylis, which had a train station.
 Businesses moved there for better access.
 The population of New Philadelphia rapidly declined.
-By the end of the nineteenth century, some of the townsite had been reverted to farmland for cultivation, but other areas were inhabited through the 1920s.
+By the end of the nineteenth century, some townsites had reverted to farmland for cultivation, but other areas were inhabited through the 1920s.